Baste-RainGames/AnimationPlayer/README.md

 - Easy to understand
   - The animationPlayer only considers a single state as the currently played state, and immediately sets that when you change state.
 So if you call Play("Attack"), attack is the currently played state.
 On the same frame, even!
   - As few as possible gotchas when it comes to ordering of things.
   - Both the editor side and the API will be well-documented, and examples for both will be included.
   - Tools that graphs the AnimationPlayer's state over time, and visualizes what messages were received at what times, and how the player reacted to those messages.
+This will make it much easier to hunt down bugs, and to understand what's going on.

 - Be at least as fast as playing animations through an AnimatorController.
 Preferably a lot faster
   - Avoid as many as possible performance gotchas.
-If there's an AnimationPlayer attached to a GameObject that's not currently playing any animations, that shouldn't have a huge overhead!
+If there's an AnimationPlayer attached to a GameObject that's not currently playing any animations, that shouldn't have any overhead!

 ## Contributions
 Yes, please!